 Director of Donor & Community Relations

 Charlotte Caldwell is originally from Bolton Landing, New York, on the shores of Lake George in the Adirondack State Park.
 Her lifelong passion for fresh water and knowledge of limnology has brought her to KWA.
 Charlotte received her B.S. in conservation biology from St. Lawrence University.
 She spent several summers conducting freshwater ecology research on Lake George at Rensselaer Polytechnic Institute’s satellite laboratory: the Darrin Fresh Water Institute.
 Charlotte has worked with several local nonprofits since moving to Louisville in 2017.
-She is currently pursuing a dual masters degree in Public Administration and Urban Planning from the University of Louisville.
+Charlotte graduated in 2021 with a dual masters degree in Public Administration and Urban Planning from the University of Louisville.